danktec/pi-foos/README.md

 At the end of a winning round, the game must be reset with the "game reset" button.

+Cron should be used to run the update script.

 ## TODO
 Init script for automatic service start